Emmotes/ic_spoilers/docs/season_6.md

             "check": ">=",
             "type": "stat_score"
         }],
-        "targets": ["adj"]
+        "targets": ["adj"],
-    }],
+        "override_key_desc": "Increases the potency of $target's Positional Formation Abilities by $amount%" }],
     "requirements": "",
-    "description": {"desc": "Increases the potency of most Positional Formations Abilities of adjacent Champions with a Dexterity (DEX) score of 16 or higher by $(amount)%."}, "id": 1706,
+    "description": {"desc": "Increases the potency of most Positional Formation Abilities of adjacent Champions with a Dexterity (DEX) score of 16 or higher by $(amount)%."}, "id": 1706,
     "flavour_text": "",
     "graphic_id": 5868,